Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 - Database schema optimization

-Best for: Daily development workflow, most coding tasks, large codebases
+Best for: Daily development workflow, all coding tasks, software engineering

 Strengths: